Secondary KPIs

 Behind this technical wording lies, in reality, the most important metric in the whole tracker.
 Every Spin player, from beginner to pro, spends their time trying to optimize this single number.
 And to optimize it, there are only three levers, the three pillars of the Spin player covered at the very start of module 1:

-So if there's truly one absolute metric to monitor in the tracker, it's your Profit/hour in Effective EV Profit mode.
+So if there really is one absolute metric to monitor in the tracker, it's your Profit/hour in Effective EV Profit mode.

 Key takeaways

-The Stats tab complements the 4 main KPIs with 4 secondary indicators.
-Three of them (ITM, Play time, ROI) are mostly context.
+The Stats tab complements the 4 main KPIs with 4 other indicators.
+Three of them (ITM, Play time, ROI) are mostly secondary indicators.
 The fourth, Profit/hour in Effective EV Profit, is quite simply the most important metric in the tracker for a Spin player.

-• ITM: percentage of 1st-place finishes.
+ITM: percentage of 1st places.
 A result, not a performance.
 Always prefer CEV.